cruickshankpg/ably/README.md

 The sequence length being stored is a convenience for client.

 The store has a built in expiry on entries of 30 seconds.

+## Issues

+- As the stateless generator just doubles the number each time, this is at risk of overflowing after 24 iterations.
+- The go servers need unit tests adding but I ran out of time.